rna-atlas/rna-atlas.github.io/doc/anno/T005_leuk.rst

 (n = 8) is a very small cluster and is considerably younger (45.00 vs 62.00 :abbr:`MWU adj. p-val (Mann Whitney U test Benjamin-Hochberg adjusted p-value)` = 7.24e-03) than :abbr:`T150 AML KMT2A NPM1/FLT3 (Infant acute lymphoblastic leukemia, KMT2A rearrangement, NPM1 or FLT3 mutant)` (n = 44);
-this is also reflected in the percentage of samples marked as paediatric (50.00% vs. 4.55%, :abbr:`χ2 p-val (χ2 test p-value)` = 7.25e-03).
+this is also reflected in the percentage of samples marked as pediatric (50.00% vs. 4.55%, :abbr:`χ2 p-val (χ2 test p-value)` = 7.25e-03).
 While 5 samples are marked as :abbr:`AML (Acute myeloid leukemia)`, :abbr:`T149 AML KMT2Ar 11q23 (Infant acute lymphoblastic leukemia, KMT2A rearrangement chr11q23)` also contains
 3 samples marked as mixed lineage leukemias (:abbr:`χ2 p-val (χ2 test p-value)` = 7.79e-04).